-Other References:

-Bailey, T. C. and A. C. Gatrell.
+- Bailey, T. C. and A. C. Gatrell.
 1995.
 Interactive Spatial Data Analysis.
-Longman.

-Bivard, R. S., E. J. Pebesma, and V. Gómez-Rubio.
+Longman. - Bivard, R. S., E. J. Pebesma, and V. Gómez-Rubio.
 2008.
-Applied Spatial Data Analysis with R. Springer.

-Chun, Y. and D. A. Griffith.
+Applied Spatial Data Analysis with R. Springer. - Brunsdon, Chris and Lex Comber, 2019.
+An Introduction to R for Spatial Analysis and Mapping.
+2nd Edition.
+Sage Publication. (a new edition will appear in February) - Chun, Y. and D. A. Griffith.
 2013.
 Spatial Statistics and Geostatistics: Theory and Applications for Geographic Information Science and Technology.
 Sage.